JetBrains/kotlin-web-site/docs/topics/gradle.md

 Add the dependency `kotlin-test` to the `commonTest` source set, and the Gradle plugin will infer the corresponding test dependencies for each source set:
 * `kotlin-test-common` and `kotlin-test-annotations-common` for common source sets
-* `kotlin-test-junit`/`kotlin-test-junit-5`/`kotlin-test-testng` for JVM source sets
+* `kotlin-test-junit` for JVM source sets
 * `kotlin-test-js` for Kotlin/JS source sets

 Kotlin/Native targets do not require additional test dependencies, and the `kotlin.test` API implementations are built-in.

-Additionaly, you can use the `kotlin-test` dependency in any shared or platform-specific source set.
+Additionally, you can use the `kotlin-test` dependency in any shared or platform-specific source set.

-For Kotlin/JVM Gradle uses JUnit 4 by default; therefore, the `kotlin('test')` dependency resolves to the variant for JUnit 4, namely `kotlin-test-junit`:
+For Kotlin/JVM Gradle uses JUnit 4 by default; therefore, the `kotlin('test')` dependency resolves to JUnit 4, namely `kotlin-test-junit`:

 <tabs>